Beyond Endorsements, How Companies + Celebrities Are Working Together In Deeper Ways Than Ever Before

 The first risk of working with celebrities can happen really early on when it comes to just starting the relationship.
-Ryan Lupberger, who has both celebrity investors and a celebrity partner, discussed how he went into it the wrong way first in terms of his initial approach in getting celebrities on board, “We were three, four, and then five months into the negotiations when we had an investor talk directly to the celebrity and they had never heard of our brand.
+Ryan Lupberger, who has both celebrity investors and a celebrity partner, discussed how he went into it the wrong way first in terms of his initial approach to getting celebrities on board, “We were three, four, and then five months into the negotiations when we had an investor talk directly to the celebrity and they had never heard of our brand.
 So it was 100% just the talent agency trying to get their fee.”

 Lupberger’s advice: go direct.

 According to Emily Didanato, it’s definitely something she thinks about, “I see it as a reflection of me.
-Because of that I get into the weeds in terms of product development.
+Because of that, I get into the weeds in terms of product development.
 I truly feel like I need to understand our formulations before I go out and talk about it with other people.”

-Jenne Moore, founder of Sourse, a startup that produces vitamin infused chocolates, added, “With early stage brands the stakes are much higher so there’s a lot of due diligence on both sides that’s needed.
-We had investors that knew Sarah Hyland and could speak to her character and then on our end we go above and beyond with our formulations to set the standard in the industry for functional food.
+Jenne Moore, founder of Sourse, a startup that produces vitamin-infused chocolates, added, “With early-stage brands, the stakes are much higher so there’s a lot of due diligence on both sides that’s needed.
+We had investors that knew Sarah Hyland and could speak to her character and then on our end, we go above and beyond with our formulations to set the standard in the industry for functional food.
 Because there’s a lot at risk, it should take time.”

 Before engaging with a celebrity, brands have to ensure that there is a foundation of authenticity.
 When the celebrity is a genuine fan of the brand, they can bring value in the long run since there’s a lot that can happen in a celebrity’s life that can negatively impact the brand.
 Sheinkop illustrated this point in a story about his wife, who is also his co-founder, and her experience as the Global Director of Brand, PR, and Communications at Coca-Cola.
 “The first person she engaged in their global influencer program was Britany Spears, who was coming off a multi-year Pepsi deal.
 And the reason is because Spears kept getting caught in photos behind the scenes drinking Coke, even though she was getting paid ridiculous amounts by Pepsi.
 That was something that reflected poorly on the brand.”